theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 2.3.9
+- Secret blocks can now be toggled directly from simple quest with the hide\reveal button

 ## Version 2.3.8
 - The 'hide' checkbox is now always visible.
 To have the checkbox only visible on hover enable the new setting in the module settings